Ramaswamy embraces ‘outsider’ label as he takes on Trump

 “I hate to admit this, but we’re far ahead of where we expected to be right now,” Ramaswamy said.
 “We were executing against a strategy to put us in third place — a clear third place by December, ahead of the Iowa caucuses.
 Then to do well in Iowa, and then to really take a shot at top two, if not one in New Hampshire.”

 But his polling numbers are too low to suggest he’s truly competitive at this stage in the primary.
-And as other GOP contenders like DeSantis and Sen. Tim Scott (R-S.C.) officially launch their White House campaigns, those polling numbers will likely fluctuate as the field fully forms.
+And as other GOP contenders such as DeSantis and Sen. Tim Scott (R-S.C.) officially launch their White House campaigns, those polling numbers will likely fluctuate as the field fully forms.

-Meanwhile, the presidential primary debates haven’t yet happened, either, and it’s not clear if or when several other Republicans like New Hampshire Gov. Chris Sununu and former New Jersey Gov. Chris Chritie might jump in.
+Meanwhile, the presidential primary debates haven’t yet happened, either, and it’s not clear if or when several other Republicans including New Hampshire Gov. Chris Sununu and former New Jersey Gov. Chris Christie might jump in.

 But some early primary state Republicans are starting to take notice of Ramaswamy.